Dzari: Geography

 Located on Shida Kartli plain.
 1200 meters (4,049 foot) above sea level.

 History

 According to 1847 data, Dzari was included in the villages of the Kornisi Valley and was inhabited by ethnic Ossetians.
 Until 1991 it was part of the Tskhinvali region.
 It has been occupied by Russia since 2008 and de facto controls Republic of South Ossetia.

-On May 20, 1992, on the road from the village, the Zar tragedy occurred - during which a column of refugees was shot by Georgian militants.
+On May 20, 1992, on the road from the village, the Zar tragedy occurred — during which a column of Ossetian refugees were shot and killed by Georgian militants.

-The village is famous for the "Zarskaya bypass road", or "The road of life" from Tskhinval to Vladikavkaz.
+The village is famous for the "Zarskaya bypass road", or "The road of life" from Tskhinvali to Vladikavkaz.
 A memorial complex to the victims of the war was built on the territory of the village.